JCWasmx86/JCWasmx86/README.md

 #### About me
 I'm a student from somewhere in europe.

-I primarily work on tooling around vala, like [vapibindgen](https://github.com/JCWasmx86/valabindgen), a VAPI-Generator using libclang or sometimes I contribute to the vala-language-server.
+I primarily work on tooling with C and Vala.

 Another area of interest of mine is the Language Server Protocol.

-#### Technologies/Ecosystems I like
+#### Favorite Technologies/Ecosystems
 1. Vala
 2. C
 3. Linux
 4. GNOME

-#### Non-technical things I like
+#### Technologies/Ecosystems I would like to engage with at some point
-1. The Lord of the Rings
+1. Haskell
-2. The Silmarillion
+2. Lowlevel kernel stuff

 # My guidelines